aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/Chompy.md

     - [DoCommand](../../DoCommand.md) is called with a timer of 60.0, a commandtype of `PressKeyTimer` and a data being a one element array containing a random integer between 4 and 6 converted to float
     - A frame is yielded
     - All frames are yielded while `doingaction` is true
+- A base amount of damage to deal is determined.
+It's 2 + the amount of `HelperBoost` [medals](../../../Enums%20and%20IDs/Medal.md) equipped (under normal gameplay, there's only 1 medal so the value is 3 with the medal, 2 without)
 - If the targetted enemy's [position](../../Actors%20states/BattlePosition.md) is indeed `Ground` (always happen unless no grounded enemies existed earlier) and `commandsuccess` is true:
     - `chompy`'s [animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to 102
     - The `Bite` sound is played with a pitch of 1.25
-    - [DoDamage](../../Damage%20pipeline/DoDamage.md) is called without attacker to the targetted enemy for a damage of 2 (or 3 if [flags](../../../Flags%20arrays/flags.md) 404 is true and [flagvar](../../../Flags%20arrays/flagvar.md) 56 is `ChomperRibbon` meaning that ribbon is currently on Chompy) without block.
+    - [DoDamage](../../Damage%20pipeline/DoDamage.md) is called without attacker to the targetted enemy for a damage of the base amount determined earlier (with 1 added if [flags](../../../Flags%20arrays/flags.md) 404 is true and [flagvar](../../../Flags%20arrays/flagvar.md) 56 is `ChomperRibbon` meaning that ribbon is currently on Chompy) without block.
 The property depends on the ribbon:
         - `PoisonRibbon`: `Poison`
         - `NumbRibbon`: `Numb`
         - `SleepRibbon`: `Sleep`